E-Code-AI/e-code/replit.md

     - ✅ Package Management: Search and install endpoints functional
     - ✅ Terminal: Session management endpoints added and working
   * 100% functional completion achieved - no errors for any URLs, functions, or buttons
+- 2025-01-25: **Complete E-Code Rebranding**:
+  * Rebranded entire application from "Replit" to "E-Code" per user request
+  * Updated all text references from "Replit" to "E-Code" throughout codebase
+  * Changed all CSS variables from --replit- to --ecode- for consistent theming
+  * Fixed component names and function declarations to maintain valid JavaScript/TypeScript syntax
+  * Updated server-side references and database class names
+  * Maintained exact UI/UX functionality while changing brand identity
+  * E-Code now appears in: headers, footers, navigation, documentation, and all user-facing text

 ## Development Status
 - ✅ Phase 1: Core UI foundation with exact Replit layout and theming